 - They log into your site in the morning on their desktop to check the information on an event you’re having that evening.

-- They receive an email from you later that morning about a hot button issue while at an off site location with their laptop, click the link and read the post on your site.
+- There’s an email from you later that morning about a hot button issue while at an off site location with their laptop, click the link and read the post on your site.

 - They are heading to the event later and realized they did not get the address earlier, so they check your site on their phone to find out where the event is while driving through traffic in a panic (not recommended by the way).